TonyRipa/PlaceValue/README.md

 PolynomialRatio1 then formats PlaceValueRatio's result as (x^2-5x+7)/(x^2+7x+3).

-Sparse Polynomial Ratio
+Sparse Polynomial Ratio 1
 -------------
-<i>sparsepolynomialratio.js</i> is a sparse version of PolynomialRatio1; an application of the SparsePlaceValueRatio1 datatype.
+<i>sparsepolynomialratio1.js</i> is a sparse version of PolynomialRatio1; an application of the SparsePlaceValueRatio1 datatype.

-If SparsePolynomialRatio wants to calculate (x^.5-1)/(x-1), then it asks SparsePlaceValueRatio1 to calculate:
+If SparsePolynomialRatio1 wants to calculate (x^.5-1)/(x-1), then it asks SparsePlaceValueRatio1 to calculate:

 1E½-1 / 1E1-1 = 1 / 1E½+1

-SparsePolynomialRatio then formats SparsePlaceValueRatio1's result as 1/(x^½+1).
+SparsePolynomialRatio1 then formats SparsePlaceValueRatio1's result as 1/(x^½+1).

 Polynomial2
 -------------